 - Chronic dehydration

-- A diet high in protein, oxalates, and/or sodium
+- A diet high in protein, sodium, and/or sugar

 - Digestive diseases such as inflammatory bowel disease

 Uric acid stones account for 5-10% of all kidney stones.